CreMindES/whalelint/README.md

   <img src="https://user-images.githubusercontent.com/5306361/110693878-3a926300-81e8-11eb-80c4-7041f2ecf675.gif"/>
 </p>

-*Note: make sure, to also install the [Docker plugin](https://plugins.jetbrains.com/plugin/7724-docker).
+*Note: make sure, to also install the [Docker plugin](https://plugins.jetbrains.com/plugin/7724-docker) in case it's not bundled with the IDE.

 ### VSCode